checkly/docs.checklyhq.com/site/content/learn/headless/basics-puppeteer-intro.md

     parent: "Getting started"
 ---

-> Checkly no longer supports Puppeteer as of runtime [2022.02](https://www.checklyhq.com/docs/runtimes/specs/).
-We recommend using Playwright Test if you are just starting out or migrating from Puppeteer to Playwright using [puppeteer-to-playwright](https://github.com/checkly/puppeteer-to-playwright).
+>  We recommend using Playwright Test if you are just starting out with e2e testing and if you're considering migrating from Puppeteer to Playwright use [puppeteer-to-playwright](https://github.com/checkly/puppeteer-to-playwright).

 Straight from the [official documentation](https://developers.google.com/web/tools/puppeteer):